pfreemantlm/dev-standard/Upload/CreativeUpload.md

 You must have a file matching [the upload specs](#formats).
 If you are uploading video, you will also need a thumbnail for some vendors.

-Connect to https://*SmelterEndpoint*`/process.php` if an edition id is pbeing provided, otherwise https://*SmelterEndpoint*`/processandcreate.php`, by looking up the SRV record `_smelter._tcp.telemetry.com`.
+Connect to https://*SmelterEndpoint*`/process.php` if an edition id is being provided, otherwise https://*SmelterEndpoint*`/processandcreate.php`, by looking up the SRV record `_smelter._tcp.telemetry.com`.
 Send an HTTP POST of the content-type `multipart/form-data` with the following fields:

 * `token` - the [`TICKET_STRING`](#generatetickets) above